Makaze/watch.nvim/README.md

 :WatchStart tree -cdC 500
 ```

-Keep in mind that a call to watched command will run in the shell where you
+Keep in mind that a watched command will run in the shell where you
 started Neovim.

 #### Features: